 They had all removed their headgear, gloves, and riding cloaks, and set them aside to dry.
 It was clear that everyone wanted answers, but none would dare ask why they were risking their lives, and what their final destination was.

-The slaves seemed more disturbed than the rest of them, arguing amongst themselves in hushed, frantic voices as they sorted out the remaining supplies.
+The slaves seemed more disturbed than the rest of them, arguing amongst themselves in hushed frantic voices as they sorted out the remaining supplies.
 They nervously bustled around the camp, laying out tarps and blankets.
 One of them was removing the saddles when Brannin’s horgon snapped at him.
 Though the horgon had the torso and head of a horse, it was scaled and possessed the jaws and teeth of a dragon.
 One bite could take the arm off a man.

 Brannin looked up then, his dark eyes scrutinizing the man.
 “Where is the food?”
 He stood up slowly and approached the trembling man.
 “Why have you not fed the horgons?”

 “Where is the food?”
-Brannin asked again.
+Brannin asked, again.
 His voice was calm, his demeanor cold.

 Brannin raised his arm and pointed at the terrified slave.
-He closed his hand into a fist, raised his arm, and shouted.
-“Serem!”
+He closed his hand into a fist, raised his arm, and shouted, “Serem!”

 “Feed!”
-Brannin screamed, waving his arm toward the surrounding horgons.
+Brannin screamed, and waved his arm toward the surrounding horgons.
 The slave was whipped across the chamber to fall in the circle of horgons.
 The beasts set upon him with teeth and claws before he had a chance to hit the floor.
 He managed a half-gurgled scream while he was ripped to pieces.

 Darmot looked upon his master in a new light.
 He was indeed possessed with a cruelty that far exceeded his usual strong hand.
 Darmot was accustomed to killing; after all; it was the way of the Order.
 What bothered him was that something had been driving his master.
-In all the years that he followed Brannin, never had he seen him yield to anyone or anything.
+In all the years that he had followed Brannin, never had he seen him yield to anyone or anything.

 Darmot now understood why Brannin had brought so many slaves.